Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 -   `/gametest create <testName: string> [width: int] [height: int] [depth: int]` - Creates a blank GameTest area with the specified dimensions.
 -   `/reload` - Reloads all function and script files from all behavior packs.
 (1.19+)

+(1.19.40+) Vanilla GameTests are removed from the Minecraft game files, so you cannot run any gametests without adding your own custom behavior pack.
+They tried to hide over [**here**](https://github.com/microsoft/minecraft-gametests/tree/main/behavior_packs/vanilla_gametest)...

 ## Reference Documentation

 Official documentation on are hosted on Microsoft Learn and can be found here: